tdwg/dwc/docs/rdf/index.md

 ### 2.6 Darwin Core ID terms and RDF (normative)

 Darwin Core contains a number of "ID" terms intended to designate identifiers, e.g., `dwc:occurrenceID`, `dwc:identificationID`, `dwc:locationID`, etc. The "ID" terms provide two functions, specifying the class of the resource and indicating that value of the term is an identifier.
-These functions are illustrated by the non-RDF XML below, which is part of an example provided in the [Darwin Core XML Guide ](http://rs.tdwg.org/dwc/terms/guides/xml/):
+These functions are illustrated by the non-RDF XML below, which is part of a hypothetical example provided in the [Darwin Core XML Guide ](http://rs.tdwg.org/dwc/terms/guides/xml/):

 **Example 21:**